vrpatterson/Event-Management-API/README.md

 - Login: Log in using your credentials to obtain an access token.

 - API Access: With the access token, you can make API requests to add new users, events, and coordinators.
+- Testing: Postman test suite and environment files have been provided.

 ## Endpoints
 - POST /users: Add a new user to the system.